nicklockwood/iVersion/README.md

 	- (void)openAppPageInAppStore;

-This method will open the application page in the Mac or iPhone app store, depending on which platform is running.
-You should use this method instead of the updateURL property if you are running on Mac OS as the process for launching the Mac app store is more complex than merely opening the URL.
+This method will open the application page in the Mac or iPhone App Store, depending on which platform is running.
+You should use this method instead of the updateURL property if you are running on Mac OS as the process for launching the Mac App Store is more complex than merely opening the URL.
 Note that this method depends on the `appStoreID` which is only retrieved after polling the iTunes server, so if you intend to call this method without first doing an update check, you will need to set the `appStoreID` property yourself beforehand.

 	- (void)checkIfNewVersion;